Tell the Heat to

 What trees are available?

-During the event, you can talk to an expert and select your first, second, and third choice from a variety of trees.
+During our educational events, you can talk to an expert and select your first, second, and third choice from a variety of trees.